rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - filter - AnomalyResultFilterInput: Filter anomaly results by input.
     - timezoneOffset - System.Single: Offset based on customer timezone.
 - Returns AnomalyResultGroupedDataConnection.
-### archivalstorageusage
-Storage usage of an archival location.

-- There is a single argument of type System.String.
-- Returns list of ArchivalStorageUsages.
 ### aremultigeobackupsenabled
 Retrieves the status of multi-geo backups for the specified organization.